-Brisbane is one of Australia’s bustling cities and boasts a vibrant urban life, scenic countryside views, and warm subtropical weather that you could not trade for anything else.
+Brisbane is one of Australia’s bustling cities and boasts a vibrant urban city life, scenic countryside views, and warm subtropical weather that you wouldn’t trade for anything else.

 Seqwater manages 14 natural catchments and 46 water treatment plants in the region and assures 3.6 million people in South East Queensland their drinking water is clean and safe.